In my developmental approach, I outlined 3 distinct types of integration.

 As one can see, the four roots of 1, geometrically represented by the 4 equidistant points on the unit circle (connected by horizontal and vertical lines through the centre) divide the circle into four quadrants.

 Then the additional 4 roots (of the 8 roots of 1) represented by the diagonal lines, bisect the 4 quadrants.
 Now if we concentrate for a moment on the triangle drawn in the UL quadrant, both the opposite (vertical) and adjacent (horizontal) sides are equal.
 Now, the hypotenuse (diagonal) represents the 3rd side of this triangle.
 And by the Pythagorean Theorem, the square on the hypotenuse = the sum of squares on the other two sides.
 However because the adjacent and opposite lines represent real and imaginary units respectively, this entails that the combined sum of squares of these two lines = 0.

 Therefore the diagonal lines (representing the 4 additional) roots are - what are referred to as - null lines with magnitude = 0, while the co-ordinates of these lines (as the points where they meet the circumference of the circle) comprise equal real and imaginary components.

 The holistic mathematical explanation of this is deeply revealing, as it implies in dynamic experiential terms, that the state of spiritual emptiness (i.e. nothingness) implies the highly dynamic refined experience of phenomena of form (that are equally both real and imaginary in nature).

-This in turn implies the perfect balance of both conscious and unconscious in experience so that undue attachment does not arise with respect to either voluntary (conscious) or involuntary (unconscious) aspects of experience.
+This in turn implies the perfect balance of both conscious and unconscious of experience so that undue attachment does not arise with respect to either voluntary (conscious) or involuntary (unconscious) aspects.